-If you still not yet really understand what is the IMC then recommending you read the article of [What is IMC (Intermetallic Compound) in the electronic manufacturing industry?] first.
+If you still do not fully understand what IMC is, it is recommended that you read the article on “[What is IMC (Intermetallic Compound) in the electronic manufacturing industry?] ” first.

 Here comes a video to introduce what is the IMC.

 Therefore, can poorly applied or uneven cement, or a layer that is too thick or thin, affect the bonding strength of the soldering?
 The answer is yes.
 If solder cracks occur at the IMC layer, the continuous and even growth of the IMC layer between the metal interface must be checked.
 Engineers typically use cross-sectioning or call micro-sectioning and Scanning Electron Microscope (SEM) to examine the IMC growth status and Energy Dispersive Spectrometer (EDX) for elemental analysis and chemical characterization for further evaluation.

 Generally, uneven or discontinuous IMC growth is rare unless the reflow or soldering process did not provide enough thermal energy or if there is oxidation on the PCB pad finish and component solder terminals.